PurritoBin/PurritoBin/README.md

 - Auto-cleaning of pastes, with configurable paste lifetime at submission time:
    - `domain.tld/{day,week,month}`
    - `domain.tld/<time-in-minutes>`
+   - `domain.tld/0` for a paste with infinite life.
 - Paste storage in plain text, easy to integrate with all web servers (Apache, Nginx, etc.).
 - Encrypted pasting similar to [PrivateBin](https://github.com/PrivateBin/PrivateBin).
 - Optional **`https`** support for secure communication.